State Farm Stadium: Other events

 The stadium has also hosted other events, including the Fiesta Bowl National Band Championship High School Marching Band competition and several high school graduations.
+Twice a year, the stadium also hosts the Maricopa County Home Shows which draws over 40,000 attendees to the stadium shows.

 On August 1, 2009, the stadium hosted Monster Jam Summer Heat, with Maximum Destruction defeating Captain's Curse in the racing finals and Grave Digger winning the freestyle event.

 The stadium hosted the inaugural Stadium Super Trucks race on April 6, 2013.

 On January 30, 2016, Monster Jam returned to the stadium for the first time since 2009, with 16 of the best trucks.
 On February 6, the AMA Supercross Championship raced for the first time, after visiting Chase Field from 1999 to 2015.

-On February 10, 2019 Russell M. Nelson, President of the Church of Jesus Christ of Latter-day Saints, spoke to an audience of 68,000, a capacity larger than many events due to the majority of the field space being filled with seats.
+On February 10, 2019, Russell M. Nelson, president of the Church of Jesus Christ of Latter-day Saints, spoke to an audience of 68,000, a capacity larger than many events due to the majority of the field space being filled with seats.

 On January 11, 2021, the stadium began to be used for administering COVID-19 vaccines 24/7, averaging 7,000 vaccinations per day with the assistance of 500 volunteers.

+On September 21, 2025, the funeral for conservative activist and Arizona resident Charlie Kirk was held in the stadium following his assassination eleven days prior.
+The stadium was filled to its maximum capacity of 73,000 people.

 Naming rights

 On September 26, 2006, the University of Phoenix acquired the naming rights to the stadium totalling $154.5 million over 20 years.

 On April 11, 2017, the University of Phoenix terminated the naming rights just over halfway into the 20-year deal, citing financial woes.
 The university kept its name on the stadium until a replacement sponsor was found.
 On September 4, 2018, State Farm reached a deal securing the rights through 2036.
-University of Phoenix will remain involved as a sponsor with the team in a reduced capacity as the Cardinals' "official education partner."